RNA-FRETools/Lifefit/README.md

 ```

 ### Install from source
-Finally, you can get the latest development version directly from Github
+Finally, you can also get the latest development version directly from Github
 ```
 pip install git+https://github.com/fdsteffen/Lifefit.git
 ```